-- Each exhibitor must enter one Fitting & Showmanship Lot for EVERY species of animal entered except Small Animals - Each contestant must own or lease and show his own project - During Fitting and Showmanship, the 4-H member may be asked by the judge to switch animals
+- Each exhibitor must enter one Fitting & Showmanship Lot for EVERY species of animal entered except Small Animals. - Each contestant must own or lease and show their own project. - During Fitting and Showmanship, the 4-H member may be asked by the judge to switch animals.